ionzzu/Hydra-Mk1-Rocket/README.md

 ### Recovery

 - Bulkhead designed including areas for CO2 canisters and a black powder backup
-- Dual parachutes deploy to slow rocket descent
+- Drogue and main parachutes deploy to slow rocket descent

 ### Manufacturing